-- Remove carbon/fouling from the exterior of the bolt carrier with cleaner/lubricant and a softbristled brush. - Remove fouling from the cam-pin slot and expansion chamber with carbon remover or cleaner/lubricant and a soft bristled brush, absorbent cloth, or cotton swab. - Use patches, cotton swabs, and/or an absorbent cloth to remove loose carbon/fouling after use of brushes.
+- Remove carbon/fouling from the carrier mouth/expansion chamber with carbon remover or a cleaner/lubricant and a soft-bristled brush.
+A 20 ga bore brush maybe used to remove carbon build-up from the bolt carrier gas expansion chamber. - Use .25 cal bore brush to clean out the small diameter hole inside the bolt carrier. - Use patches, cotton swabs, and/or an absorbent cloth to remove loose carbon/fouling after use of brushes.